ForexStuff/TFG/README.md

 # TFG: Una estrategia para bolsa basada en algoritmos evolutivos y su implementación en una plataforma de trading

-Bacherlor's Thesis at University of Granada (UGR) about evolving algorithm for prediction on stock market.
+Bacherlor's Thesis at University of Granada (UGR) about evolutionary algorithm for prediction on stock market.

 The algorith is based on genetics programming, that means that a population (some decision trees with stock indicators) is evaluated on a period (with the framework backtrader) an, depending of the score, crossover and mutation are made.
 The process is iterated a variable number of times.